 - Member of the Korean Textile Design Association (2006-Present)

 - Member of the Korean Society of Crafts (2006-Present)

-I teach undergraduate and postgraduate students in the subject areas of fashion marketing, product and service design strategy, branding, digital marketing, fashion in creative directions, consumer behaviours in fashion and research methods.
-My academic responsibilities include being the module manager for level 3 students, which involves developing various project briefs, lecturing and tutoring and evaluating students’ work and progress.
-The modules covered include supervising and teaching undergraduate and postgraduate final year students’ research and contextual projects.
+I teach undergraduate and postgraduate students in the subject areas of fashion marketing, product and service design strategy, branding, consumer behaviours in fashion and research methods.
+I am currently a module manager for Fashion Trends and Forecasting.
+I am also supervising undergraduate (typically 4–8 students) and postgraduate dissertations (typically 8–10 students) on the topics of sustainability and fashion marketing.